-Eventually Bill had been moved to Newark Wayne Community Hospital managed by Rochester Regional Health.
+Eventually, Vishneski had been moved to Newark Wayne Community Hospital managed by Rochester Regional Health.

-“He gets into bed lays down laughing his head off,” she remembered.
+“He gets into bed, lays down laughing his head off,” she remembered.

-Pauline claimed that physicians considered him incompetent and advised her that she’ll be held liable if she were to move him – which then prompted his move to Elm Manor on Wednesday, March 25th.
+Sowa claimed that physicians considered him incompetent and advised her that she’ll be held liable if she were to move him – which then prompted his move to Elm Manor on Wednesday, March 25th.